The Graduate School of Theology and Ministry seeks to inspire and equip students for pastoral ministry, leadership, scholarship, and service.

 Students may pursue these programs as full-time or as part-time students.
 Full-time students will normally require two years to complete an MA program, or one year to complete the Certificate program.

 The Graduate School of Theology and Ministry holds an affiliation agreement with Mennonite Brethren Biblical Seminary, and maintains partnerships with Anabaptist Mennonite Biblical Seminary and Steinbach Bible College.
-It also works in cooperation with the United Centre for Theological Studies at the University of Winnipeg.

 A number of Mennonite Churches have an advisory role at the Graduate School.
 These churches include the Chortitzer Mennonite Conference, the Evangelical Mennonite Conference, the Evangelical Mennonite Missionary Conference, the Mennonite Brethren Church of Manitoba, and Mennonite Church Manitoba.